kxiao1/Chess2D/README.md

 After cloning the repository, ensure that ``JDK``, ``JRE``, and Maven are available (there's no need to explicitly install JavaFX).
 Then run the following command:

 ``mvn clean javafx:run``

+To castle, move the King and not the Rook.

 ## Known issues
 - Linux users: make sure xdg-open is installed (``sudo apt install xdg-utils``)